PHYSICS LABORATORY 1 (UNIT 2)

 Assessment methods and criteria

 In Itinere evaluations.
-Oral examinations.
+Joined oral and written examinations.

 The course is split up into two periods: 6 CFU in the first semester and 6 CFU in the second semester.
 There is a single final exam at the end of the second semester.